benetech/MathShareBackend/README.md

 ## Building the app

-First, we need to run s PostgreSQL database, the most convenient way to run it is to use Docker.
+First, we need to run a PostgreSQL database, the most convenient way to run it is to use Docker.
 The following command will create a Docker container with all properties configured (database and user).

 ##### DB initialization